franklinharper/FrankHarper-20230129-NYCSchools/README.md

 * Decision → Use one Activity with multiple Fragments.
 * Decision → Use classic Android Views; because that's what I'm familiar with.

+## Tests

+### Unit tests

+Write a unit test for the Repository that uses

+* a fake REST API
+* the **real** DB

+When it makes sense I prefer to use real dependencies; even in unit tests.
+In this case I decided to use the real DB because running the test will still be fast and not flaky; despite using the real DB.

+Using the real REST API would be slow and flaky → I decided to use a fake API.

+Using real or fake dependencies makes it easier to test the requirements without testing the implementation details.
+Because the test uses the real DB this is a hybrid between a unit test and an integration test.
+In this case I prefer to use a real DB because

+Bonus points if I can also run this test with the real REST API; which would make it an integration test

+### Integration tests

+TBD

+### End to end tests

+TBD

 ## Screens

 ### School List